SteelCompendium/data-bestiary-md/Griffon.md

 | Keywords: Area, Ranged                                                      | Type: Maneuver      |
 | Distance: 3 cube within 8 (while flying and grappling a creature or object) | Target: All enemies |

-Effect: The griffon flies up to half their speed towards the ground and then sends the creature or object they’ve grappled hurtling towards the affected area.
+Effect: The griffon flies up to half their speed towards the ground and then sends the creature or object they've grappled hurtling towards the affected area.

 **Wing Buffet (3 Malice)**